LearnaNdClear/LearnNClearProtractorCucumber/README.md

 * check node_modules/protractor/node_modules/webdriver-manager/selenium contains necessary driver otherwise run `node_modules/protractor/node_modules/webdriver-manager/.bin/webdriver-manager update`
 * If you face any issue in updating the webdriver-manager, check if your system use proxy then add the argument `--proxy=<ProxyURL>:<proxyPort>`
 * run `node -v` and make sure your node version is 6.x.x or greater

+To know about us more or need support, [Contact us](http://learnnshine.com/contact-us)